 value to our customers.

 Like an IC chip, the module cannot work by itself.
-It must be powered by a docking board or other similar carrier boards so it will be more cost effective to move the RS232 interface chip off the module and place the chip on its docking board.
-In some embedded applications, the SCI is either not used or only used at the TTL level.
-Therefore, the RS232 interface chip MAX232 would be a waste in those applications.
+It must be powered by a docking board or other similar carrier boards so it will be more cost effective to move the RS232 interface chip off the module and place the MXA232 chip on its docking board.
+In some embedded applications, the SCI is either not used or only used at TTL level.
+Therefore, the RS232 interface chip MAX232 on the module would be a waste in those applications.
 It's not only expensive but it also occupies too much room and wastes two I/O pins on a small C32 module.

 Which board to order?